lorrli274/next/courses/original/Database Fundamentals/Activities/Tables/01-Tables.md

 | ---- | ---------- | --------- |
 | 1    | Samantha   | Lindset   |

 Many databases are **relational**, which means that tables in the database may relate to one another.
-For example, a database could contain information on employees and the orders they've placed for a job.
+For example, a database could contain a table with information on employees and a different table with the orders they've placed for a job.
 Each employee can place many orders, and a database can help us keep track of that.
 This is covered in more depth in the next step.

 Naming tables is an important part of database development.
-Oftentimes table names will be the plural form of the type of data being stored.
+Often table names will be the plural form of the type of data being stored.
 For example, a table storing cars would be named _cars_ (not _car_), one storing people would be called _people_, and so on.

 A database will typically contain multiple tables, many of which will relate to one another to form a part of the schema of the database.